Service break for the Incomes Register's stakeholder testing environment on 5 November, 12 noon – 6 November, 8 am.

 The deadline for reporting the data depends on whether your household is a regular or a casual employer.
 Regular employers are registered in the Finnish Tax Administration’s employer register.
 The concepts of casual and regular employer are defined in the glossary at the beginning of these instructions.

-If you are a casual employer, the deadline for submitting the electronic earnings payment report is the fifth day of the month following the payment month.
+If you are a casual employer, the deadline for submitting the electronic earnings payment report is the fifth day of the calendar month following the payment date.
 If you submit the report on a paper form, the deadline is the eighth day of the following month.
 If you have paid wages more than once during the month, report the wages you have paid on separate reports for each payment date.

 Example 1: A casual employer pays wages